arschles/www/content/blog/gophercon2018-cfp.md

 # But I Might Not Get Accepted :(

 That's true, you could get rejected.
-We get many more proposals than spaces available in the program, so we unfortunately have to turn down some awesome proposals.
-Not all is lost if you don't get accepted though!
+We want to see your proposal, but we get many more proposals than spaces available in the program, so we unfortunately have to turn down some awesome proposals.
+Not all is lost if you don't get accepted to this conference, though!

 A proposal isn't a one-and-done, and if it's not accepted to GopherCon 2019, it's far from wasted.
-It's absolutely fine to submit it to other conferences.
-There are tons of others [just for Go](https://github.com/golang/go/wiki/Conferences) alone.
+I would encourage you to use it as inspiration for other conferences.
+There are tons of others [just for Go](https://github.com/golang/go/wiki/Conferences) alone!

+Personally, I submit my rejected proposals (and there are a lot of them!) to other conferences, or use them as inspiration for new proposals.

 # Ok, How Can I Make My Proposal Better?

+There are a lot of articles with tips and tricks for writing a great proposal.

-There's lots written about that. [@carolynvs](https://twitter.com/carolynvs) - who's also on this year's program committee - gave some great tips tailored for this year's conference in [her post](https://carolynvanslyck.com/blog/2018/12/talk-at-gophercon/).
+[@carolynvs](https://twitter.com/carolynvs) - who is on this year's program committee with me - has some great tips tailored for this year's conference in [her post](https://carolynvanslyck.com/blog/2018/12/talk-at-gophercon/).

 There are also tons of other posts on how to [write](https://medium.com/@fox/how-to-write-a-successful-conference-proposal-4461509d3e32) [great](https://dave.cheney.net/2017/02/12/how-to-write-a-successful-conference-proposal) [proposals](http://russolsen.com/articles/2012/06/21/acing-the-technical-talk-getting-your-proposal-through-the-door.html).

 There's no single foolproof formula for writing the "perfect" proposal, but the selection criteria on the [CFP page](https://www.papercall.io/gophercon-2019) lay out generally what we're looking for.
 I'll add a little bit of detail for each item.

 ## Relevance